On the proportion of derangements in affine classical groups: Affine unitary groups

 Recall that we want to prove that $F(x,y)=\bar{F}(x,y)$, and to do this, it suffices to verify that $F(x,y)$ satisfies the same identity as $\bar{F}(x,y)$, that is

 To conclude the proof, we proceed to show that for every pair of non-negative integers $a$ and $b$, the coefficients of $x^ay^b$ on both sides of Eq. \eqref{identity_F} coincide.

 Note that $\prod_{n=2}^{\infty}(1-x^n)^{-1}$ is the generating function for partitions with no part of length 1, hence, dually, it is the generating function for partitions $\mu$ satisfying $\mu_1=\mu_2$.
-Since $F(x,y)$ is the generating function for cute partitions, the coefficient of $x^ay^b$ on the left hand side of Eq. \eqref{identity_F} equals the cardinality of the set:
+Since $F(x,y)$ is the generating function of $\Lambda$, the coefficient of $x^ay^b$ on the left hand side of Eq. \eqref{identity_F} equals the cardinality of the set:

 We now turn our attention to the right hand side of Eq. \eqref{identity_F}.
 Since $ F_3(x,y)$ is the partial sum of the infinite product $-\left(1+\frac{1}{xy}\right)\prod_{n=1}^{\infty}(1-yx^n)(1-y^{-1}x^{n-1})$, corresponding to the non-negative powers of $y$, we consider instead the expanded product